ciberciv/pepi_challenge/README.md

 ### Things to improve

-The algorithm performs a Depth-first search, jumping to next nodes at the same level whenever it reaches a node from which it can't return to the starting city.
+First, a BFS is done to find the minimum days (nodes distance) it takes to go from each city to the starting city.
+The algorithm then performs a Depth-first search, jumping to next nodes at the same level whenever it reaches a node from which it can't return to the starting city.
 Considering weights as the difference between reward of the next city and the gas cost, it becomes a longest path problem, and using the negative weights, a shortest path problem.

 Considering this "negative graph", Dijkstra's algorithm is not useful, since the problem can (and most likely will) have negative weights for any edge, and Bellman-Ford's algorithm can't be applied (at least directly) since weights change depending on whether or not a city has already been visited.

-A better solution to this problem may be altering Bellman-Ford's algorithm to work with dynamic weights, but that takes more than the 48 hours given to complete the challenge.
+A better solution to this problem may be altering Bellman-Ford's algorithm to work with dynamic weights, but trying that takes more than the 48 hours given to complete the challenge.